markankcorn/please/README.md

 `go get github.com/google/generative-ai-go`

-To handle the Tab / Enter / Escape functionality, we'll need a third-party library to help us
+To handle the Tab / Enter / Escape functionality, we'll need a third-party library.

+`go get github.com/eiannone/keyboard`

 We'll also need to get an API key from Google.
 Go (here)[https://aistudio.google.com/app/apikey] and fetch one and be sure to edit your `go.main` file to include this.
-You can also change the history look-back to be any number of commands in the `/zsh_history` using the `n` variable in line
+You can also change the history look-back to be any number of commands in the `/zsh_history` using the `n` variable in line 65 of the `main.go` file.

+Once that's all set up, let's download and build the program.

+`go build`

+To run the program, use `./ please <your request>`